efeslab/Nanoflow/README.md

 </p>
 <p align="center"><em>Explanation of asyncronous control flow scheduling</em></p>

-To avoid recomputation and reuse the KV-Cache from multi-round conversations, NanoFlow eagerly offloads the KV-Cache of finished requests to SSDs.
-In one iteration, NanoFlow selects the KV-Cache of the retired requests and copies them to the host in parallel to the on-the-fly inference operations, via a layer-by-layer manner.
+To avoid recomputation and reuse the KV-cache from multi-round conversations, NanoFlow eagerly offloads the KV-cache of finished requests to SSDs.
+In one iteration, NanoFlow selects the KV-cache of the retired requests and copies them to the host in parallel to the on-the-fly inference operations, via a layer-by-layer manner.
 Our calculation shows that only 5GB/s are needed for the offloading bandwidth of serving LLaMA2-70B, while a single SSD can reach 3GB/s.

 With all mentioned techniques implemented, we now open-source NanoFlow of a Cpp-based backend and a Python-based demo frontend in ~4K lines.
 NanoFlow integrates state-of-the-art kernel libraries including [CUTLASS](https://github.com/NVIDIA/cutlass) for GEMM, [FlashInfer](https://github.com/flashinfer-ai/flashinfer) for Attention, and [MSCCL++](https://github.com/microsoft/mscclpp) for Network.
 This codebase also contains necessary scripts for environment setup and experiment reproduction.